-We have two indoor cats..Smokey, our 7 yr old blue bicolor ragdoll, from Liz Thurman of Bordeaux Ragdolls in Clearwater Florida, and Buddy, our 7 yr old DSH that was a stray.
+We have two indoor cats.
+Smokey, our 7 yr old blue bicolor Ragdoll, from Liz Thurman of Bordeaux Ragdolls in Clearwater, Florida, and Buddy, our 7 yr old DSH, was a stray.

 We found some used bathroom cabinets cheap on craigslist and decided to make a kitty litter cabinet in our garage.

-There was some extra space so my husband built a walk way, this gives them extra walking space to lose the litter off their feet so they don’t track it back in the laundry room.
-I do have a piece of rug to put in there but we haven’t needed it.
+There was some extra space, so my husband built a walkway, this gives them extra walking space to lose the litter off their feet, so they don’t track it back in the laundry room.
+I have a rug to put in there,e but we haven’t needed it.

-My husband cut the hole in the bottom of the one cabinet for the litter box to sit down in maybe about 4″ making it shorter in the cabinet, this gives the cats more head clearance when they jump in and out, the blue tub is the litter box, (I have since been able to start using shorter tubs.).
+My husband cut the hole in the bottom of the one cabinet for the litter box to sit down in, maybe about 4″, making it shorter in the cabinet; this gives the cats more head clearance when they jump in and out; the blue tub is the litter box, (I have since been able to start using shorter tubs.).

 There are hooks and latches on the doors to keep the cats in and to allow me to open up and scoop or empty the boxes.

-The patching (on the back walls inside the cabinets) cover where the pipes and drains went through the old cabinets from their previous home.
-If we decide to turn it into a storage cabinet we have plywood to put back in the bottom of the cabinets.
+The patching (on the back walls inside the cabinets) covers where the pipes and drains went through the old cabinets from their previous home.
+If we turn it into a storage cabinet, we have plywood to put back in the bottom of the cabinets.

 Thanks for letting me share.